anhkiet1227/NT114_Capstone/README.md

 - **Cross-Chain Data Transfer**: The system enables efficient cross-chain data transfer, allowing the retrieval and verification of data across different blockchain networks.
 - **Healthcare Data Exchange**: The proposed architecture is demonstrated through experiments in the healthcare domain, showcasing its effectiveness in enabling secure data exchange and verification of electronic medical records (EMRs).

-## Installation and Usage

-Detailed instructions for installing and running the system will be provided in the future.

 ## Contributing

 Contributions to this project are welcome.
 Please follow the standard guidelines for contributing to open-source projects.